cyverse/operation-sanity/readme.md

 `export SANITYUSER=myAtmoUsername`
 `export SANITYPASS=myAtmoPassword`
 `export SANITYPROVIDER=myAtmoProvider`

-where myAtmoProvider is one of:
+Where myAtmoProvider is one of:
-"iPlant Workshop Cloud - Tucson​", "iPlant Cloud - Tucson​", "iPlant Cloud - Austin"
+`iPlant Workshop Cloud - Tucson​`
+`iPlant Cloud - Tucson​`
+`iPlant Cloud - Austin`

 Then source it:
 `source ~/.bash_profile`